crowdlingo/course/src/speaking/hometown.md

 ---
 cname: hometown
 title: Hometown
-description: What&#39;s the name of your hometown?
+description: What is the name of your hometown?
 cover: false
 ---
 <banner></banner>

 ## Questions

-- What&#39;s the name of your hometown?
+- What is the name of your hometown?
 - Is that a big city or a small town?
 - Please describe your hometown a little.
 - How long have you been living there?